lucacorti/jsonapi_plug/README.md

   end
 ```

-If you have a `Plug` application, you can call `JSONAPIPlug.View.render/5` to generate a `JSONAPI.Document` with your data for the client.
+If you have a `Plug` application, you can call `JSONAPIPlug.Resource.render/4` to generate a `JSONAPI.Document` with your data for the client.
 The structure is serializable to JSON with `Jason`.

-See the `JSONAPIPlug.Plug` and `JSONAPIPlug.View` modules documentation for more information.
+See the `JSONAPIPlug.Plug` and `JSONAPIPlug.Resource` modules documentation for more information.

 ## Contributing